MarcusJWatson/CatProject/INTEGRATION.md

 # Back-end Authorization

 * Middleware is available to authenticate the requests and get the token's information from the database.
 This is implemented in the `controllers/session-control.js` file and should be imported as `const sessionControl = require("./path/to/controllers/session-control.js");` and referenced as `sessionControl.verifyRequest(request)`.
+* Returned from `verifyRequest` is either undefined (if it's an invalid token) or a Token object with the user's ID attached.
+If you need to check for specific user attributes, you'll need to perform lookups for that user.
 A more full example:
 ```js
 const sessionControl = require("./controllers/session-control");